BurhanAmin/SentimentAnalyser/README.md

 # SentimentAnalyser
-This is a sentiment analyser that user distilBert and can also analyze slang and genz terms
+This is a sentiment analyser that user roberta and can also analyze slang and genz terms